minprog/webapps/milestones/50 product/10 Final Version.md

 # Final version

+> Na de deadline mag je niet meer veranderen aan de code van je project.
+Het moet werken, goed online staan en de code moet netjes zijn.
+De code vormt de basis voor de beoordeling van de aspecten **code** en **interactieontwerp** van je eindcijfer.

 Make sure that you have a *working* product to submit.
 This means that every button should work, navigation should be logical, no TODOs in place; i.e., there are no loose ends visible to the user.
 You might need to remove certain parts of your code to clean it up!

-> Na vandaag mag je NIETS meer veranderen aan de code van je project.
-Het moet werken, goed online staan en de code moet netjes zijn.
-De code vormt de basis voor de beoordeling van de aspecten "Code" en "Interactieontwerp" van je eindcijfer.

 ## Submitting